 The High Moons

 The High Moons have come a long way in a few short years.
 They’ve gone from a two woman show featuring two of the Henderson sisters to a four piece band now featuring a the third Henderson sister.
-They’ve taken stages all across Texas and entertained crowds of all ages!
+Jordan, Hannah and Eden Henderson have taken stages all across Texas and entertained crowds of all ages!
 Their genre is hard to pin down, as it seems limitless, but the best description has been “indie gypsy blues”.
 Their set can go from sultry sirens of the south with haunting melodies, to fast paced 50’s style pop with a twist of vulgarity.
 Their music can be heard locally on KNON 89.3, 9.17 KXT, 88.5 KEOM with Zach Killian and online.
 With no genre limitations, they’ve collaborated with incredible artists such as G. Champ of GLOAT ENT with their hit, “She Pays It”.
 They’ve been featured artists on the renown SOFAR Sounds multiple times, play the Deep Ellum Arts Festival regularly and was nominated for a Dallas Observer Music Award!
 The harmonies, interesting melodies, superb instrument combinations and healing lyrics are just a few of the reasons why people are falling under the spell of The High Moons.